SatanshuMishra/maptyDo/README.md

 ## Contributions

-Any and all contributions are welcome.
+Any contributions are welcome.
 Fork the repository and send me a pull request when you're ready.